Information for deferred students returning to study

 We offer a range of services including health and disability services.
 Find out more through the Facilities and Services page.

-The Student Career Hub can help you plan for your career, get part time work whilst studying, and find exciting graduate positions.
+Edge can help you plan for your career, get part time work whilst studying, and find exciting graduate positions.

 Our Library supports your learning with books, articles, online resources, online tutorials, subject guides, library skills classes and more.
 Accessing Wi-Fi, computers, printing and photocopying can all be done at the library.